sql-machine-learning/elasticdl/docs/tutorials/elasticdl_cloud.md

 [doc](https://cloud.google.com/filestore/docs/accessing-fileshares) to access
 fileshares from the Kubernetes cluster.

-In this example, we create a persistent value claim named `fileserver-claim`.
+In this example, we create a persistent volume claim named `fileserver-claim`.

 ## Submit Job to the Kubernetes Cluster